HyFlex in Northern Ontario

 VII.
 Closing Remarks

 Thank you Dr. Brian Beatty for inviting me to contribute to such an innovative community and showcase the work of Cambrian College.
 I hope to expand my networks, both locally at Cambrian and globally, with other trailblazers.
-I look forward to future mentorship opportunities as well as the opportunity to mentor, all while working towards to continue to put students first.
+I look forward to future mentorship opportunities as well as the opportunity to mentor, all while continuing to put students first.

 Elder, S. J. (2018).
 Multi-Options: An Innovative Course Delivery Methodology.
 Nursing